30 Things to Do Before You Hit 30

 - Then, actually take the steps to set up your retirement accounts and make those automatic deposits.
 Sometimes, taking the time to sit down and figure out how to set up your retirement accounts is the hardest part.
 If you don’t know where to start, check out our list of the best online brokerage accounts.

 - Learn how to invest and buy your first stock or mutual fund.
-If money is a concern or you feel like you don’t have enough money to start investing, consider opening accounts with Ally Invest or Betterment as no minimum balance is required with either.
+If money is a concern or you feel like you don’t have enough money to start investing, consider opening an account with Betterment as no minimum balance is required.
 Once you get started, you’ll wonder why you didn’t do it sooner.

 - Read a book for pleasure.
 This is a rare luxury these days.
 I love to read but I just don’t do it enough.